 Targeting positive environmental and social impact

 From the plants to our cup, we put a lot of love into our coffee.
 We aim to reduce carbon emissions where we source coffee and throughout our operations.
-We are also addressing our coffee’s packaging materials and taking many steps to help reach Nestlé’s commitment to making its packaging recyclable or reusable by 2025.
+We are also addressing our coffee’s packaging materials and taking many steps to help reach Nestlé’s commitment to making its packaging recyclable or reusable.